Archie’s Seabreeze has been serving beer at this spot along A1A in Fort Pierce since 1947, and the iconic beach bar hasn’t changed much.

 Archie’s has been around since 1947, when it was opened by Archie Summerlin as a military shack that served beer to post-war coastal-watch soldiers serving on Hutchinson Island.
 The current owner, Patty McGee, has owned it for decades and is known for her support of local charities.

-Elliott Museum, a funky collection of old cars, antiques and local history.
+- Elliott Museum, a fascinating collection of old cars, antiques and local history in a spiffy setting.

-Gilbert’s Bar House of Refuge, the last house of refuge of 10 originally built along Florida’s coast to aid shipwreck victims.
-For lovers of history, this 1876 cottage is a window into the world of Florida as a wilderness where hurricanes blasted ships onto the reefs without warning and survivors wandered Robinson Crusoe-like on empty beaches.
+- Gilbert’s Bar House of Refuge, the last house of refuge of 10 originally built along Florida’s coast to aid shipwreck victims.

 This article is original, produced exclusively for our readers and protected by U.S. Copyright law.
 Any use or re-publication without written permission is against the law.